 Not sold on dog food?
 I wasn’t either, at first.
-In fact, I used to have a recipe posted on here for homemade blue tongue skink chow.
+In fact, I used to have a recipe posted on here for homemade blue tongue skink chow because I believed dog food was inferior.
 However, listen to Reptile Mountain explain how it works:

 If you’re looking for a more reptile-specific prepared food, Repashy’s Grub Pie, Meat Pie, Veggie Burger, and fruit powders make great mix-ins to add to dog food for variety.
 They even have a blue tongue skink-specific formula: Bluey Buffet.